zcorleissen/documentation/source/getting_started.rst

 Create an ObjectRocket account
 ----------------

-Obtaining an ObjectRocket account is as simple as just signing up `here`_.
+Obtaining an ObjectRocket account is as simple as just signing up `here`_ and completing 3 steps.

 .. _here: https://app.objectrocket.com/sign_up1

 Step 1 of 3: Add account information
 ~~~~~~~~~~~~~~~~~~~~~~

 Enter your account information, all fields are required.
 ObjectRocket utilizes a single login for an entity.
 So choose a good login that fits for your group.
-For instance, some customers use ops@mycompany.com or similar.
+For instance, some customers use devops@mycompany.com or similar.

 Once complete, click 'next'.

-Step 2: Select an plan
+Step 2 or 3: Select an plan
 ~~~~~~~~~~~~~~~~~~~~~~

-An plan is the unit of MongoDB storage you consume.
+An plan is the unit of MongoDB storage required.
 A plan and a single shard are synonyms.
 You can add more shards to your plan as your dataset grows.

 - Select a name for your instance.
 This can be any logical name.
 Any alpha numeric string is valid.